wikipathways/WikiPathways-SPARQL-book/intro.i.md

 ### Number of pathways per species

-We can list the number of pathways for each species available in WikiPathways:
+We can list the number of pathways for each species available in WikiPathways with this query:

 <sparql>pathwayCountBySpecies</sparql>

+It shows us that there is a strong bias towards human pathways:

+<out>pathwayCountBySpecies</out>

 ### Number of metabolites per species

 Counting metabolites is tricky, as metabolites that are biologically the same (e.g. different charge startes) can have different identifiers.
 A further complications is that not all metabolites in WikiPathways always have stereochemistry defined, for example because it is biologically obvious, as for amino acids.
-But we can count the number of InChIKeys of the neutral compounds to get a reasonable estimate:
+But we can count the number of Wikidata identifiers to get a reasonable estimate:

 <sparql>metaboliteCountBySpecies</sparql>

+This tells us:

+<out>metaboliteCountBySpecies</out>

 ## References